Kgkkjjj/WebBrowser/README.md

 .NET 7 to build and run.

 When launched, the app displays a simple setup window that can automatically restore NuGet packages and build the project.
+The browser UI includes a prompt box so you can send text to the example AI model and see the response in the window.

 ## Building